TheCryate/About/README.md

 <h1>Hi, I'm Batıhan!</h1>

 I am working as a **Software Test and Quality Assurance Specialist** at Testinium.
 Before that, I was interested in developing Discord bots with JavaScript.
-<p>As a former **Computer Programmer**, I will always have a soft spot for softwares.
+<p>As a former Computer Programmer, I will always have a soft spot for softwares.
 My desire for development and curiosity is where I thrive.</p>

 - 👨‍💻 I’m interested in coding and testing softwares